 Our top pick for

 Grupo Televisa, S.A.B is a broadcasting business based in the US.
 Grupo Televisa S-A-B shares (TV) are listed on the NYSE and all prices are listed in US Dollars.
-Grupo Televisa S-A-B employs 43,073 staff and has a market cap (total outstanding shares value) of USD$4.4 billion.
+Grupo Televisa S-A-B employs 43,287 staff and has a trailing 12-month revenue of around 0.00.